-On April 18, 2017 the Second Circuit Court of Appeals affirmed a $50 million settlement between Dairy Farmers of America Inc. and Dairy Marketing Services LLC and two subclasses of farmers alleging a conspiracy to fix the price of raw milk, allocate markets and agree not to solicit dairy farmers to supply raw milk.
+On July 21, 2017 the Second Circuit Court of Appeals affirmed the final approval of the $50 million settlement between Dairy Farmers of America Inc. and Dairy Marketing Services LLC and two subclasses of farmers alleging a conspiracy to fix the price of raw milk, allocate markets and agree not to solicit dairy farmers to supply raw milk.

 This lawsuit was filed in October 2009 alleging a mixed vertical and horizontal conspiracy among a dairy cooperative (Dairy Farmers of America, Inc. or “DFA”), a dairy marketing association (Dairy Marketing Services, LLC or “DMS”), and two prominent fluid milk processors, Dean Foods Company, Inc. and HP Hood, LLC .
 Plaintiffs were dairy farmers suing on behalf of all dairy farmers whose farms were physically located within the geographic territory defined as Federal Milk Marketing Order One, and selling milk to processing plants within that area.
 The crux of their allegation was that DFA and.
 DMS were conspiring with Dean and Hood to suppress the prices farmers residing inside Order One received for their raw milk, and to monopsonize an alleged market for the sale of raw milk.